brown2rl/polymer-tutorial/POLY101-m01/README.md

 1. Avoiding "Blank page rabbithole effect" :
   - use [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/?hl=en)!
 It comes bundled with elements & Gulp for deployment.
+  - ensure you have Ruby 22 bin in your PATH or some environment variable
   - use [NPM yeoman generator package](https://www.npmjs.com/package/generator-polymer-gulp) (`npm install generator-polymer-gulp -g`, then `yo polymer && gulp serve`) for easy starter kit install!
 2. Breaking up the app :
   - break down to smaller components/elements (modularize!)